– Thomas W. Gilbert, AIA, REFP

 Education: Virginia Tech, Bachelor of Architecture, 1992

-After graduating with honors (Magna Cum Laude), Scott quickly became a specialist in educational facility design.
+After graduating with honors, Scott quickly became a specialist in educational facility design.
 As a Studio Director, Scott handles project coordination with clients, interior designers, and engineers through all phases of design.
-Scott has considerable design and BIM experience, as well as preparing construction documents and state agency forms.
+He has considerable design and BIM experience, as well as preparing construction documents and state agency forms.
 Scott’s responsibilities also include feasibility studies, analysis of demographic studies and enrollment projections, and the development of educational specifications.

 Family provides the foundation that keeps me grounded when not working.
 A wife, daughter and son keep me busy and laughing with their activities and personalities.
 To relax, I enjoy reading, music and movies as well as projects around the house.

 Rod Frey, Jr., Assoc.
 AIA

 Education: Drexel University, Bachelor of Architecture, 2001

 Rod brings over 30 years of educational design experience to Gilbert Architects with extensive knowledge of construction documents, models, and color presentations.
 As a Studio Director, he is intimately involved with the overall project design, working directly with the client to establish the program, schedule, and budget.
 He has oversight of project managers and architects, construction administrators, consultants, and support staff to ensure quality assurance and client satisfaction.

 When I am not working I am spending time with my wife and son and other family members.
 I also enjoy exploring the various rails-to-trails bike trails, and trout and pier fishing.